-- Student is opened to use math and information technology tools. - Endeavor to understand and routinely use the methodology and tools required to solve the problems.

-- Makes responsible and independent suggestions for planning problems. - Takes responsibilities for the consequences of decisions made during the planning process.
+- Student is opened to use math and information technology tools. - Endeavor to understand and routinely use the methodology and tools required to solve the problems. - d) autonomy and responsibility: - Makes responsible and independent suggestions for planning problems.

-Master Programme (MSc) transportation.bme.hu Page 12/51 Version: 03.
-12. 2019.
+Master Programme (MSc) transportation.bme.hu Page 10/43 Version: 01.
+02. 2024